 We usually don’t recommend large implants above the muscle as the weight of the implant, without at least some muscle support, may lead to premature ptosis/heaviness to the breast.
 That being said, we always make a recommendation based on the implant/soft tissue dynamic, the patient’s activity level, and what our patients want for their final result.
 It is notable that subglandular placement is more associated with contracture, at least early on.
 But again, this is a good basis for discussion.

-If you’re interested in learning more about the different types and styles of implants available, please read our related blog post.
+If you’re interested in learning more about the different types and styles of breast implants available at our Alpharetta and Atlanta offices, please read our related blog post.

 Still have breast augmentation questions?

 We are always happy to answer your questions online and in person.
 We know that there is a complex interplay between the implant, your body and activity level, and the incisions we use to get you to your result.
-You can also call one of our offices at (404) 476-8774 (Alpharetta), (770) 954-8406 (Roswell), or (678) 737-4612 (Woodstock) to schedule an appointment.
+You can also call one of our offices at (404) 476-8774 (Alpharetta) or (404) 777-4137 (Atlanta) to schedule an appointment.